keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

   insert: USVString;

   /**
-   * The number of code units to delete to the left of the cursor.
+   * The number of code points to delete to the left of the cursor.
    *
    * Corresponds to `dn` in com.keyman.KeyboardInterface.output.
    */
   deleteLeft: number;

   /**
-   * The number of code units to delete to the right of the cursor.
+   * The number of code points to delete to the right of the cursor.
    * Not available on all platforms.
    */
   deleteRight?: number;